The best time to introduce a nationwide speed limit of 30km/h on residential and urban streets is now.

 COVID19 and active transport

 It is a great time to fast track and test 30km/h in response to COVID19.
 Many more people in Australia have discovered during the pandemic that they enjoy walking and cycling to places.
-With social distancing being practiced on public transport, people need to be able to walk and cycle safely rather than choosing to drive which can cause congestion on the roads.
+With social distancing still being practiced on public transport at times, people need to be able to walk and cycle safely rather than choosing to drive which can cause congestion on the roads.
 Introducing 30km/h is a fast and low cost intervention, that will extend the reach of strategic walking and cycling routes and spreads the benefit of existing investment.

-Community backing will come once people can see what good it does to their street and their life
+More Community backing will come once people can see what good it does to their street and their life

 Street for Pandemic: Response & Recovery by Nacto: